bulengerk/BulenCoin/README.md

 - whether the faucet is enabled by default on that profile,
 - relative weight in the prototype uptime‑reward model (reported via `/api/status` as `rewardWeight`).

-The node also tracks basic uptime metrics and a local reward estimate (based on `rewardWeight` and `BULEN_BASE_UPTIME_REWARD`); these values are exposed in `/api/status.metrics` and can be used by external tooling to experiment with reward‑distribution formulas.
+The node also tracks basic uptime metrics and a local reward estimate (based on `rewardWeight` and `BULEN_BASE_UPTIME_REWARD`); these values are exposed in `/api/status` and via Prometheus text metrics at `/metrics` for external tooling/alerting.

 ### Installation helpers and systemd units